Xalsier/BlackjackTrouble/README.md

 ## Roadmap

 - Repair the images on the cards (Done)
-- Proper positioning for the challenger character
+- Proper positioning for the challenger character (Done?)
-- Optional animation for challenger character
+- Optional animation for challenger character (Done)
+- Extra animation for the challenger character
 - 1 Adversarial Minigame that isn't genuinely painful.

 ## Playtime